couchbaselabs/docs-ng/content/couchbase-devguide-1.8/advanced-topics-in-development.markdown

 ## Providing Transactional Logic

-In another chapter of this guide, "Structuring Data" [Structuring Data](couchbase-devguide-ready.html#structuring-data), we discuss much more in depth the advantages you gain when you use JSON documents with Couchbase Server;
-we also discuss when you might want to use more than one document to represent an object.
+In another chapter of this guide, "Structuring Data" [Structuring Data](#structuring-data), we discuss much more in depth the advantages you gain when you use JSON documents with Couchbase Server; we also discuss when you might want to use more than one document to represent an object.
 Here we want to discuss how to perform operations on data across one or more documents while providing some reliability and consistency.
 In traditional relational database systems, this is the concept of database concept of ACIDity:

  * Atomicity means that if a transaction fails, all changes to related records fail and the data is left unchanged,